To familiarize yourself with the Morningstar Base Charts library, you can:

 Understand how to apply our Visual Language to Charts.

-Create charts for design and print artifacts using Morningstar chart standards, available in the documents below.
+Create charts for digital and print artifacts using the assets below.

 .npmrc file to your product (or update your existing one) with the following line: